eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

-# Access and Analyse EOPF STAC Zarr Data with R
+# Access and analyse EOPF STAC Zarr data with R

 # Table of Contents